What is a Learning Goal?

 Learning Goals for Becoming a Self-Motivator

 Self-motivation in education stems from the desire to learn more.
 It is fueled by an individual’s passion and curiosity about a particular subject of interest.
 For instance, if a student enjoys coding, they may have the passion to learn more coding languages, use coding to design an app or fix a product.
 This desire will compel them to speak to other fellow coders, read articles, take up after-school activities and go beyond the coursework.
 A long term learning goal in this realm can be something like – code a website for my father using HTML and CSS.
+Online coding classes for kids are a great way to introduce students to coding.
+Web design for kids is another way in which coding concepts can be made interesting.

 Learning Goals that Strengthen Social Skills